rex-9/rexone-core/ECOSYSTEM.md

 # 4. 📊 Ecosystem Feature Parity Matrix

-All three pillars of the Rexone platform are fully aligned at **100% feature parity**:
+All three pillars of the RexOne platform are fully aligned at **100% feature parity**:

 | Capability Area                                                           | `rexone-core` |     `rexone-web`     |     `rexone_mobile`      |
 | ------------------------------------------------------------------------- | :-----------: | :------------------: | :----------------------: |